Itay-Saig/Ensemble-Learning/README.md

 7. Model evaluation: evaluating the model using different evaluation metrics.
 8. Explainability: explaining the results of the model using SHAP.

-This notebook is based on 'miRNA animals interaction prediction' dataset from Kaggle.
+The notebook is based on 'miRNA animals interaction prediction' dataset from Kaggle, and was developed using Python.